Is Tungsten Carbide The Same As Tungsten?

 What Are The Differences Between Tungsten And Tungsten Carbide?

-The characteristics of tungsten: Its melting point is as high as 3422℃, making it one of the metals with the highest melting point in nature.
-Its density is also very high, approaching that of gold and platinum, thus it has a significant advantage in environments with high temperatures and high densities.
-However, tungsten is rather brittle and is not suitable for direct use in components that need to withstand repeated impacts.
+The properties of tungsten: Its melting point is recorded at 3422℃ making it one of the metals with the highest melting point in the earth’s crust.
+It also has very high density, being almost as dense as gold and platinum, that is why it has a very significant advantage in high-temperature and high-density environments.
+However, tungsten is very brittle and not appropriate for use in parts that are subjected to multiple impacts.

-The characteristics of tungsten carbide: Its hardness is close to that of diamond and far exceeds that of most metal materials.
-It has extremely strong wear resistance and compressive strength, and can withstand friction and impact for a long time.
-The drawback is that its melting point is slightly lower than that of pure tungsten, and its density is also slightly lower.
+The properties of tungsten carbide: The hardness of tungsten carbide is on par with that of diamond and is way beyond that of most metals.
+Its wear resistance and compressive strength are fabulously strong and it can take long friction and impact.
+However, its melting point is a little lower than that of pure tungsten and its density is also a little lower.

-Applications of tungsten: filaments, electrodes, radiation protection materials, high-temperature alloys.
+Tungsten applications: These consist of usage in producing filaments, electrodes, radiation protection materials, high-temperature alloys.

 Tungsten lamp spiral